How to Study Abroad

 - As of 2014, the total number of immigrants residing in PA eclipsed 750,000 for a total population of 5.9%.
 Growth in the foreign-born population increased 49.6% between 2000-2013.
 In addition to the creation of new jobs to assist this population, our students must graduate with the skills and compassion to understand the diverse members of society.

-- It will look good on a resume or graduate school application
+- Resume or graduate school application

 - Practice/enhance language skills